MingyuanGao/SME-IT-Environment/README.md

 # SME IT Environment with IaC Tools
 Automated provisioning of an SME IT Environment with Infrastrucure-as-Code tools

-*Note: this is my playground for learning cloud infrastructure and IaC tools!*
+*This is my playground for learning cloud infrastructure and IaC tools!*

 ## 1. Overview of the SME IT Environment